Edge states for second order elliptic operators in a channel: The Schrödinger case

-In this section, we explain how to modify the previous proofs to handle the infinite dimensional setting, by which we mean the PDE Schrödinger case.
+In this section, we focus on the PDE Schrödinger case.
 We chose to put this section separately, since it introduces some technical details, and since the results are slightly different.